 |Computer assessment||1||M||Blackboard self-test quizzes|

 Assessment Rationale And Relationship

 The exam assesses knowledge and understanding of the relevant subject material and the ability to integrate information from lectures and additional reading.
 Questions in the formal exam may require knowledge and understanding gained in the practical sessions.
 The report on the computer practical and data interpretation exercise tests students' ability (a) to use computer programs to obtain information about DNA and proteins and to interpret this information in relation to their knowledge of molecular biology and (b) to analyse and interpret quantitative data on gene expression regulation.
-Assessment of the lab practical will be based on the preparation of an annotated work book recording activities during the practical and will assess skills and understanding of the materials.
-The submitted work book will include answers to ITQs in the schedules designed to establish links between the practical and lecture components of the module.
+Assessment of the lab practical will be based on the preparation of an annotated worksheet recording activities and observations during the practical and will assess skills and understanding of the materials.
 The Blackboard self-test quizzes help students evaluate their progress.
 The practice exam question gives students the opportunity to develop their exam technique in a situation with minimal pressure on them.